Copyright Lawyers Melbourne

 Entitlements under copyright

-Creators are entitled certain exclusive rights to their work under once they have established copyright.
+Creators are entitled certain exclusive rights to their work once they have established copyright.
 Such rights are laid out under section 31 of the Commonwealth Copyright Act 1968.
 For example, content creators have the exclusive right to:

 - Physically reproduce their work;